Applications are now open for the 2022 UCITE Assessment Learning Community!

 - exploration of relationships between assessment of student learning and assessment of program-level outcomes.

-Meetings will take place on Wednesdays from 2:45 p.m. to 4:00 p.m. in the Herrick Room of Allen Memorial Library Building (at the corner of Euclid and Adelbert).
-The ALC will begin meeting on Wednesday January 29th (3rd week) and end on March 18, 2020.
-The group will not meet on March 11, due to Spring Break.
-Light refreshments will be provided at each session.
+In the Spring 2022 term, meetings will take place on Wednesdays from 12:45 p.m. to 2:00 p.m. in the Herrick Room of the Allen Memorial Medical Library building (located at the corner of Euclid and Adelbert).
+The ALC will begin meeting on Wednesday, January 26th (3rd week of classes) and the final seminar will take place on March 17th, 2022.
+The ALC will not meet on March 10th, in observance of CWRU spring break.
+There are 7 seminar sessions in total.

-If you would like to apply to join the inaugural UCITE Assessment Learning Community, please check your calendars for the semester to ensure that you can participate in the 7-week seminar.
+If you would like to apply to join this year's cohort of the Assessment Learning Community, please check your calendars for the semester to ensure that you can participate in the 7-week program.
 We understand that professional and personal commitments may cause you to miss one of our sessions.
 We can work with you in these circumstances if appropriate advance notice is provided.
 Missing multiple sessions, however, will result in withdrawal from the program.
-If you have any questions as you consider applying to participate in the ALC, please email us at email@example.com.
+If you have any questions as you consider applying to participate in the ALC, please email us at firstname.lastname@example.org.

 Faculty who successfully complete the Assessment Learning Community program will receive a $1000 grant for academic purposes.
 Funding is available the semester following the program.

-- In the cover letter, briefly explain why you are applying to participate in the learning community by addressing the following points:
+In the letter of interest, briefly explain why you are applying to participate in the learning community by addressing the following points:

 - How will participation in the ALC help you to achieve your personal educational development goals as a faculty member?